Trinity United Church of Christ: 1961 through 1966: under Kenneth B. Smith

 Considerably later, the first African American conference minister of the United Church of Christ, the Rev. Dr. W. Sterling Cary, discussed the Association's disinterest in more detail.
-He explained, "Historically, the Association made special efforts to seek out 'high potential' churches within the Black community," which he said were understood as groups of Blacks likely willing to be culturally assimilated into the forms and functions of worship of the Chicago Congregational Christian Association, with its strong Puritan heritage.
+Cary wrote "Historically, the Association made special efforts to seek out 'high potential' churches within the Black community," which he said were understood as groups of blacks likely willing to be culturally assimilated into the forms and functions of worship of the Chicago Congregational Christian Association, with its strong Puritan heritage.
 American religion historian Julia Speller summarizes, "It was this racial reality that informed the planting of Trinity on the South Side of Chicago."

-With the church's vision still maturing, Kenneth B. Smith remained as pastor and led the still growing congregation, while noting two things.
-Firstly, he said the church's affiliation with a white denomination provided his congregants with a sense of unity and purpose within the mainline religious tradition of America (see Origins of the United Church of Christ).
+With the church's vision still maturing, Smith remained as pastor and led the growing congregation, while noting two things.
+Firstly, that the church's affiliation with a white denomination provided his congregants with a sense of unity and purpose within the mainline religious tradition of America (see Origins of the United Church of Christ).
 Secondly, the congregation began to find a kindred spirit with the denomination's commitment to justice and equality, as congregant activism began to emerge.
-Smith pointed to the march from Montgomery to Selma in 1965 under Martin Luther King Jr. as an event that fueled that activism, noting how his congregants made picket signs and joined a Chicago area march in symbolic solidarity with southern Blacks.
-However, Speller notes that the congregation's concern for the voting rights of southern Blacks "stood in stark contrast to their obvious blind spot of the Association's position on church growth among African Americans in Chicago—one that supported only middle-class churches".
+Smith pointed to the march from Montgomery to Selma in 1965 under Martin Luther King Jr. as an event that fueled that activism, noting his congregants made picket signs and joined a Chicago area march in symbolic solidarity with southern blacks.
+However, Speller notes that the congregation's concern for the voting rights of southern blacks "stood in stark contrast to their obvious blind spot of the Association's position on church growth among African Americans in Chicago—one that supported only middle-class churches".

-This period of the church culminated when plans to merge with a white congregation fell through—"whites were not much interested in integration" at the time, as Jason Byassee notes—and the Black congregation moved into its first church building in 1966.
-Seating two-hundred, it was located among the growing community of southern Chicago's middle-class Blacks, east of the color line.
-Meanwhile, the Association continued its push for the church to focus ministry toward middle-class Blacks.
+This period of the church culminated when plans to merge with a white congregation fell through—"whites were not much interested in integration" at the time, as Jason Byassee (editor at The Christian Century) notes—and the black congregation moved into its first church building in 1966.
+Seating two-hundred, it was located among the growing community of southern Chicago's middle-class blacks, east of the color line.
+Meanwhile, the Association continued its push for the church to focus ministry toward middle-class blacks.

-After leaving Trinity, Smith would go on to become pastor of Good Shepherd Church (above) and president of Chicago Theological Seminary.
+After leaving Trinity, Smith became pastor of Good Shepherd Church and president of Chicago Theological Seminary.